 -

-Progressing slowly
+Develop slowly

 -

-They are compensated by the brain.
+Are compensated by the brain

 -